The 9 Best Storytelling Podcasts

 More than a medical mystery show, Bodies is a podcast that documents hidden medical journeys, with a particular focus on the experiences of those from marginalized communities.
 Through intimately told stories, the show reveals the insidious ways that racism, sexism, and economic inequality all contribute to misdiagnosis.
 Put simply, it gives a human voice to worrying statistics.

 Bodies is hosted by Allison Behringer, whose name you might recognize from the credits of The Cut podcast.
 In my review of the show, I noted the way she “fosters connection beyond pity,” a skill that makes her a deft and sympathetic host, even when a story appears far-fetched.
 Behringer’s uncompromising empathy serves every narrative with the patience it deserves.
+I highly recommend starting this podcast from the beginning, where Behringer’s journalism is at its more raw and impactful.

 Modern Love

 When it was turned into a show on Amazon Prime, Modern Love drew mixed reviews.
 It seemed like a rather pessimistic approach toward a show that celebrates the lasting effects of love, but critics are notoriously cynical.
 At least the ones I know.
 But you would need a heart of stone not to feel touched by the stories on the Modern Love podcast.
 The sentimentality, which can veer dangerously close to saccharine, can certainly wet the eyes.
-Nevertheless, the podcast makes this list because of its consistent and enduring impact.
-For lessons of love and loss and as a showcase of the diversity of human emotion, there are few better podcasts.

 Normal Gossip

 When you hear someone say “I’ve got the craziest story to tell you,” what do you think of?
 There’s a good chance you’re bracing yourself for some juicy gossip — and we don’t judge you for being intrigued.
 Normal Gossip is a comedy-storytelling podcast that’s built up a loyal following over the years.
 Like most tabloid-adjacent content, you’ll either love this podcast or hate it.
-Nevertheless, Normal Gossip isn’t a celebrity podcast like Deux U. Instead of A-list drama, the show provides weirdly banal gossip about people who aren’t famous.
-Not even slightly.
-Host Kelsey McKinney reads out reader-submitted gossip with her guests, and it isn’t long before they find a story that will raise your brow.
+Nevertheless, Normal Gossip isn’t a celebrity podcast like Deux U.

 The Moth